DostonEliboyev/Sublime./README.md

 This project was developed while learning web development.
 It served as a practical exercise to apply basic HTML and CSS skills.

+## Demo

+You can view a live demo of the project here: [Online Store Demo](https://siblimeuz.netlify.app/)
 ## Project Purpose

 The purpose of this project is to: